Today let’s talk about how and why I started a low-tech makerspace at our high school library!

 To encourage greater levels of accessibility we opened the library to be used for social congregation in addition to academic needs, and this resulted in the library being visited and used far more often than it had in previous years.
 Which was GREAT!
 An empty library is a sad library.

-There was one negative consequence, and that was some significant behavior issues that arose.
-Certainly not all students, but many would make choices and take actions that served to disrupt or destruct the library space, and during my first year I became concerned at the amount of issues we were seeing.
-Sometimes it was simply rowdiness and over-loudness or running around, tossing things to each other, leaving messes, etc. Sometimes it escalated into other things that were more in the nature of graffiti or light vandalism (throwing food around and leaving it all over the floor, drawing things on surfaces, messing with the books, and more).
+There was one negative consequence, and that was some behavior issues that arose.
+Certainly not all students, but some would make choices and take actions that served to disrupt or destruct the library space, and during my first year I became concerned.
+Sometimes it was simply rowdiness and over-loudness or running around, tossing things to each other, leaving messes, etc. Sometimes it escalated into other things.

 I was, of course, frustrated by this and worried that my vision of a dynamic and bustling, but courteously behaved, library space wasn’t going to be possible.